 - No-Mar Tips – Two no-mar tips comes with the Makita Cordless Pin Nailer: one pre-installed and the other stored at the magazine base.

-- Belt Hook – A standard Makita belt hook comes with the tool and can be installed on either side.
+- Belt Hook – A standard belt hook comes with the Makita XTP02 pin nailer and can be installed on either side.
 While not every woodworker will need it, those that do would sorely miss it if the hook weren’t there.

 - Narrow Nose Design – The narrow nose and tip design make it easy to be accurate within a 1/4″ of your target without trying hard.